Using Lombok wisely: Questions to consider

 In such cases, it is a good idea to test these tools against potential interference, and use them cautiously, whether it’s Lombok or another code modifying tool.

-Did we consider native Java features instead of @Builder, @With, @Value etc.?
+Did we consider native Java features instead of @Builder

 By the time of writing this article, native withers for records are in development: JEP-468.

-About @Builder: Common use for builders is to make constructors with multiple primitive types safer to use.
+: Common use for builders is to make constructors with multiple primitive types safer to use.
 Named arguments, like in Kotlin, would help with that, but probably won’t come to Java.
-However, lightweight value classes and other developments in Project Valhalla will promote more use of custom types, domain driven design with less primitive obsession, allowing safer use of constructors without builders - perhaps a topic for another article.
+However, lightweight value classes, (somewhat similar to Kotlin’s inline classes), will promote usage of custom types for the domain (less primitive obsession), allowing safer use of constructors without builders - perhaps a topic for another article.

 If these features are present by the time you’re reading, consider using them.